verhas/javageci/DOCUGEN.md

 line which is a weird hack in markdown and will not get into the HTML output and generally can be used as a comment.

-The end of a segment is either three backtick or an HTML comment or a markdown comment as the example shows above that contain the words `end snip`.
+The end of a segment is either three backticks or an HTML comment or a markdown comment as the example shows above that contain the words `end snip`.
 It is important to note that the `MarkdownCodeInserter` generator that inserts the code into the segments look at the first line of the